Reneging on offers

 To post their offer, the maker must lock

-gasprice * (gasreq + gas_overhead) WEI in Mangrove.
+gasprice * (gasreq + offer_gasbase) wei in Mangrove.

-- If the maker retracts their offer, the ETH will be available to the maker for withdrawal.
+- If the maker retracts their offer, the maker can choose to leave the provision on the offer for later reuse or deprovision the offer which will make the provision available to the maker for withdrawal.

-- If the offer is successfully executed, the ETH stays locked inside the offer.
+- If the offer is successfully executed, the provision stays locked inside the offer.

-- If the offer is executed and fails, part of the ETH goes to the taker and the rest is available to the maker for withdrawal.
+- If the offer is executed and fails, part of the provision goes to the taker and the rest is available to the maker for withdrawal.

-- The amount of ETH that goes to the taker depends on the gas actually used during the execution of the offer.
+- The bounty that goes to the taker depends on the gas actually used during the execution of the offer.

 Now, a few observations about how the mechanism is implemented.